A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 And his editors benched him instantly from any professional contact with Epstein.

-"Soliciting a donation to a personal charity is a clear violation of the policy that governs Times journalists's relationships with their sources," said the Times Co.'s chief spokesperson, Eileen Murphy.
+"Soliciting a donation to a personal charity is a clear violation of the policy that governs Times journalists' relationships with their sources," said the Times Co.'s chief spokesperson, Eileen Murphy.
 "As soon as editors became aware of it, they took action."

 NPR found tax records that reflect a $30,000 donation in 2017 to a Montessori preschool called O'Gorman Garden in Harlem from a foundation based in the U.S. Virgin Islands that had previously been controlled by Epstein.